Puff Pancake Recipe

 Do I need a cast iron skillet to make this recipe?

 No, I am just partial to using mine and baking in them.
 However, I have used my standard glass baking dish to make them and also my standard tin casserole dish.
-Both turned out just fine.
+Both work great for this.

 Can I use duck or quail eggs in place of the chicken eggs for this puff pancake recipe?